WCSCourses/Low_Input_2024/Modules/hic_feature_analyses/hic_feature_analyses.md

 </center>

 By default, PCA is run on pixels across the whole genome.
-In the example above, we have restricted the analysis to chromosome 19 using the -r chr19 argument. -Z instructs fanc pca to use only non-zero matrix entries for the PCA - this can help mitigate the effect of very weak contacts on the variability.
+In the example above, we have restricted the analysis to chromosome 19 using the `-r chr19` argument. `-Z` instructs fanc pca to use only non-zero matrix entries for the PCA - this can help mitigate the effect of very weak contacts on the variability.

 Is run by default on the s most variable pixels in the Hi-C matrix.
-You can change which pixels get used for the PCA by changing –strategy fold-change to choose contacts with the largest fold-change or –strategy passthrough to make no prior selection of contacts.
-If you only want to include contacts up to (or above a) a certain distance, you can specify that distance using the –max-distance (or min-distance) option.
+You can change which pixels get used for the PCA by changing `--strategy fold-change` to choose contacts with the largest fold-change or `--strategy passthrough` to make no prior selection of contacts.
+If you only want to include contacts up to (or above a) a certain distance, you can specify that distance using the `--max-distance` (or `--min-distance`) option.

 # Practical 4: TAD boundaries and TADs